 having you exercise or by injecting a medicine that makes your heart beat

 harder and faster.
 A stress echocardiogram is usually done to find out if you

-might have decreased blood flow to your heart (coronary artery disease, or CAD).
+might have decreased blood flow to your heart (coronary artery disease).

 Doppler echocardiogram.
 This test is used to look